docusign/code-examples-bash/README.md

    After that, initiates bulk envelope sending.

 ### Rooms API:
 **Note: to use the Rooms API you must also create your DocuSign Developer Account for Rooms.
-Examples 4 and 6 require that you have the DocuSign Forms feature enabled in your Rooms for Real Estate account.**
+Examples 4 and 6 require that you have the DocuSign Forms feature enabled in your Rooms for Real Estate account.
+These examples do not currently work when run from the Quickstart launcher.**
 1. **Create a room with data.**
    [Source.](./examples/Rooms/eg001CreateRoomWithDataController.sh)
    This example creates a new room in your DocuSign Rooms account to be used for a transaction.